avatao/blog.avatao.com/_posts/2018-11-08-Secure-development-with-Spring-Framework.md

 ## The magical WebSecurityConfigurerAdapter

 By implementing a security configuration class, we can, for example, override the default security settings, specify permissions, define users, roles and a custom login page view.
-For this, we have to extend the WebSecurityConfigurerAdapter.
-By default, the following configuration is set up in the WebSecurityConfigurerAdapter class.
+For this, we have to extend the `WebSecurityConfigurerAdapter`.
+By default, the following configuration is set up in the `WebSecurityConfigurerAdapter` class.
 This grants authenticated users access all URLs.

 ```java
 @Configuration